Church of fools

 This is one of the tough-to-understand sayings of Paul.
 Scholars have logged hundreds of theories.
 One theory suggests that Paul was trying to portray God’s promise to Abraham as superior to the promises he gave to the Jews—promises in the form of the Jewish law that Moses delivered.
 These laws are preserved in the books of Exodus, Leviticus, Numbers, and Deuteronomy.
 The theory says God’s promise to Abraham is superior because God didn’t use a middleman with him, as he had done with the Jews.

-As in 3:10, Paul may have had Deuteronomy 27:26 in mind: “Cursed is anyone who does not affirm and obey the terms of these instructions” (NLT).
-Possibly Psalm 143:2 as well: “Don’t put your servant on trial, for no one is innocent before you” (NLT).
+As in 3:10, Paul may have had Deuteronomy 27:26 in mind: “Cursed is anyone who does not affirm and obey the terms of these instructions” (New Living Translation).
+Possibly Psalm 143:2 as well: “Don’t put your servant on trial, for no one is innocent before you” (New Living Translation).

 Literally “baptized into Christ.”